Nepal polls: Nepali Congress-led coalition leads in counting | Politics

 Former prime minister Madhav Kumar Nepal, the chairman of CPN-Unified Socialist, was elected from Rautahat-1 constituency.
 He secured 33,522 votes against his nearest rival Ajaya Gupta from CPN-UML, who received 26,522 votes.

-The CPN-UML partners - the Rastriya Prajatantra Party and Janata Samajwadi Party - have won four and two seats respectively.
-Rastriya Prajatantra Party is leading in three seats.
+The CPN-UML partners - the Rastriya Prajatantra Party and Janata Samajwadi Party - have won four and one seats respectively.
+Rastriya Prajatantra Party is leading in two seats.

 The newly-formed Rastriya Swatantra Party has won seven seats and is leading in one.
-Nagarik Unmukti Party, Janmat Party, Loktantrik Samajwadi Party and independent candidates have secured one seat each.
+Nagarik Unmukti Party has won 2 seats.
+Similarly, Nepal Majdur Kisan Party and Janamat Party have received one each.

 If the trend continue, the NC-led alliance will be in a position to form a coalition government.